Linlin-Li-1/Game-of-Data/README.md

 - **A sketch of the data science plan, which may include (if appropriate)**
     - Data plan (Extract, Load, Transform)

-      - Week 6 (09/25 - 10/02): Gain access to the MIMIC dataset.
+      - Week 6 (09/25 - 10/02): Gain access to the COVID-19 dataset.
 Download dataset and data cleaning.
 Extract information for the project.
       - Week 7 (10/02 - 10/09): Exploratory data analysis.
       - Week 8 - 12 (10/09 - 11/05): Maintain database.
 Update database if more information is required.